Skip to content

 Adding SharePoint Integration to the Employee Self-Service Portal Without Server-side Code – Part 1

 In this series I’m going to step through how you can add an integration with SharePoint to the Employee Self-Service Portal in Dynamics 365 without using server-side code.
-While the recent news that the October ’18 release of the Portal capabilities for Dynamics 365 will include out-of-the-box SharePoint integration may make this series obsolete in a hurry, I’m sharing it as it might inspire other solutions that can leverage the same techniques.
+While the recent news that the October ’18 release of the Portal capabilities for Dynamics 365 with include out-of-the-box SharePoint integration may make this series obsolete in a hurry, I’m sharing it as it might inspire other solutions that can leverage the same techniques.

 Why the Employee Self-Service Portal?